MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/10e-SettingDefaultApps.md

 ---
 title: Setup a Default App
-author: bfjelds
+author: lmaung
-ms.author: bfjelds
+ms.author: lmaung
-ms.date: 09/05/17
+ms.date: 11/30/2018
 ms.topic: article
-description: Learn how to setup a default app using the Windows Device Portal or the shell.
+description: Learn how to setup a default app using the Windows Device Portal or the shell..
 keywords: windows iot, default app, PowerShell, iot
 ---